-There’s a lot of new terminology to get your head around when starting to Home Educate, confused more by the shortening or abbreviated versions.
+There’s a lot of new abbreviations and terminology to get your head around when starting to Home Educate, confused more by the shortening or abbreviated versions of terms you may never have heard of.
 Here and throughout the website we try to explain the most commonly used.

 Home Education or Home Educator.